mikebrady/shairport-sync-for-openwrt/README.md

 * Install a Perl XML parser module to your host build system with the following command:
 * `$sudo apt-get install libxml-parser-perl`

-(**Note**: If you are updating to the latest Shairport Sync from the old version in the Chaos Calmer package feed, use `$make menuconfig` to deselect the `shairport-sync` package and then use `$./scripts/feeds uninstall shairport-sync` to remove the package from the list of packages available.)
+(**Note**: If you are updating to this version of Shairport Sync from the old version in the Chaos Calmer package feed, use `$make menuconfig` to deselect the `shairport-sync` package that comes with Chaos Calmer and then use `$./scripts/feeds uninstall shairport-sync` to remove it from the list of packages available.
+Once it's been uninstalled, we are free to build this version of Shairport Sync.)

 Now you can proceed with building Shairport Sync and the other packages it requires: